 In care homes without a registered nurse, it is the registered manager's responsibility to ensure carers are appropriately trained and have the relevant competence for personal care after death.

-When providing care for deceased residents in relation to COVID-19 or any other new emerging infections, staff should refer to national infection prevention and control guidance for advice.
+When providing care for deceased residents in relation to any new or emerging infections, staff should refer to national infection prevention and control guidance.

 2. Deaths requiring coroner involvement

 If the death is being referred to the coroner and: